Reversible Destiny Foundation

 The Reversible Destiny Foundation is a nonprofit organization founded by artists Madeline Gins and Shusaku Arakawa in 2010.
 The Foundation was created to promote Gins and Arakawa's respective work and philosophy in art, architecture, and writing.
 It is headquartered in Brooklyn, New York.

 History and philosophy

-In 1963, Shusaku Arakawa and Madeline Gins began collaborating on art and architectural projects.
-Their work, titled "The Mechanism of Meaning," was an exploration at the intersection of art and science.
-This project, known as the first large-scale art-science research endeavor, gained international recognition through exhibitions and subsequent influences on artistic developments.
-"The Mechanism of Meaning" was published as a book in 1971.
-In 1987, with the aim of funding the creation of procedural architecture inspired by "The Mechanism of Meaning," expanded its theoretical concepts into the built environment, Arakawa and Gins established the Architectural Body Research Foundation.
-In 2010, the Reversible Destiny Foundation was founded as an extension of their pursuits.
+In 1963, Shusaku Arakawa and Madeline Gins began collaborating on art and architectural projects, producing a work called "The Mechanism of Meaning" that was published as a book in 1971.
+In 1987, as a means of financing the design and construction of works of procedural architecture that would draw on The Mechanism of Meaning, Arakawa and Gins founded the Architectural Body Research Foundation.
+The Reversible Destiny Foundation was formed in 2010.